Abzraja/smart-gallery/README.md

 Use the app here: https://main.d136ak8vn4abcb.amplifyapp.com/

+## Changelog

+### 10 OCT 2024
+Updated the look of the app by implementing Material UI so it looks more professional.
+- Implemented Material UI React Libary (https://mui.com/)
+- Added React-Helmet library and set up the responsive meta tag
+- Set the up CSS baseline component from MUI
+- Used MUI Button component to change style of buttons
+- Deleted unused CSS files

 ## Architecture Diagram
 ![diagram](README-images/diagram.png)

 ## Disclaimer
-I don't have professional coding experience, but I can code from gaining coding skills from a bootcamp.
+I don't have professional coding experience but I can code thanks to gaining coding skills from a bootcamp.
 For me it's not the code itself that is my focus.
 The part I love is problem solving; being able to break down a problem into smaller steps then approach it logically step by step.
 AI, code repositories,and sites like stack overflow can be leveraged for the code.

 I want to demonstrate my ability to quickly learn and utilize cloud services, and ability to navigate and solve problems I encounter along the way.